 A travel team’s practice schedule is determined by the coach of the team.
 Most coaches attempt to practice at least once or twice during the week at the Fort Niagara facility.

 How much of a time commitment is travel soccer?

 Players and parents are asked to make a commitment to the travel team.
 A player’s commitment includes outdoor and indoor training, scrimmages, games, and tournaments.
 A parent’s commitment includes providing transportation to practices and games, and volunteering to help with field and equipment maintenance.

 What are the costs of NPSL travel soccer?

 NPSL soccer costs covers the spring-summer season.
 Please refer to the registration site for the current rate.
 The cost includes the fees NPSL pays to BWNJSL, referees fees, a home and away uniform with socks and shorts, players pass, field maintenance, and training equipment for the team.
 In addition, NPSL sponsors a tournament at the Fort, and teams can participate in two additional tournaments with NPSL travel paying the tournament registration fees.

 What is the NPSL refund policy?

-If a player is not rostered on a team after tryouts, the fee of $175.00 will be returned in full.
+If a player is not rostered on a team after tryouts, the fee will be returned in full.
 If a player is rostered on a team but opts not to play for that team, there is no refund.
 If a player is rostered on a NPSL travel team and cannot participate due to unforeseen circumstances a full refund can occur on or before November 1st, and a 50% refund can occur after November 1st and on or before May 1st.